xamarin/xamarin-forms-samples/WebServices/TodoWCF/README.md

 ---
 name: TodoWCF
-description: This sample demonstrates a Todo list application where the data is stored and accessed from a WCF web service.
-The web service is hosted by Xamarin...
+description: "This sample demonstrates a Todo list application where the data is stored and accessed from a WCF web service.
+The web service, included in the solution, is run locally.
+Connecting emulators, simulators or physical devices to the service may require special configuration.
+For information see Configure remote access to IIS Express.
+The app functionality is: - View a list of tasks. - Add, edit, and delete tasks. - Set a task's status to 'done'.
+In all cases the tasks are stored in an in-memory collection that's accessed through a WCF web service."
 topic: sample
 languages:
 - csharp